opencor/opencor/src/plugins/3rdparty/LLVM/README.txt

            cmake ..
 OR   cmake -G "Visual Studio 10" ..
            make       OR   msbuild LLVM.sln
        From there, the files were manually copied over.
 They can be found in the windows, linux and macosx folders of various LLVM (incl.
 Clang) folders.
-Note #2: OpencOR 'only' works on Windows, Linux and Mac OS X, so we only need to target X86 at this stage.
+Note #2: OpencOR 'only' works on Windows, Linux and OS X, so we only need to target X86 at this stage.